 - Identify types of work that may be less stringent about hiring someone with a criminal record.
 For example, work that requires a background check or that has bonding requirements may be more difficult to obtain.

 - Consider alternatives to a full-time job that will help you gain experience.
 This includes volunteering or taking on part-time work.

 You can find employment

 Re-entering the workforce when you have a criminal record may not be easy.
 But many have done it before you, and you too can succeed.
 Identify the resources and skills you need to find employment.
 Then seek help from government and community agencies that can assist you.
 Assistance ranges from help with housing, education and, career planning to searching for work.
 The rewards of employment make it all worthwhile.
-You could have a better quality of life to new optimism and an improved sense of self-worth.
+You could have a better quality of life, new optimism, and an improved sense of self-worth.